errantmind/errantmind.github.io/_posts/2019-02-04-longbrain.md

 ### Ingredient Selection

 Before purchasing any ingredients I try to identify quality.
 I primarily use two websites for product research: Labdoor and ConsumerLab.
 They are both independent companies primarily focused on consumer safety.
-They test and rank products and supplements to ensure they contain what they claim
+They test and rank products and supplements to ensure they contain what they claim.

 I personally use each brand below when making LongBrain.
 I do not make any money from referral links and will not take any form of compensation to promote a product.
-I buy most of the wherever the price is the lowest, usually Amazon
+I buy most of the wherever the price is the lowest, usually Amazon.

 **Coffee** contains caffeine which stimulates cognitive function.
-The strong flavor also overrides bitterness from some of the other ingredients
+The strong flavor also overrides bitterness from some of the other ingredients.

 This recipe doesn't need premium coffee because most of the nuance in flavor is lost when combined with the other ingredients.
-I use an organic Columbian blend from my local supermarket
+I use an organic Columbian blend from my local supermarket.

 **Ghee** (or Butter) is a good source of fat.
 Fats are the primary source of energy on a ketogenic diet.
 Fats also reduce the acidic flavor of the coffee.
 [OMGhee](https://omghee.com/) and [Ancient Organics](https://www.ancientorganics.com/) are both good choices.
-I prefer the taste of OMGhee but sometimes they are back-ordered
+I prefer the taste of OMGhee but sometimes they are back-ordered.

 **MCT Oil** is a type of fat which is easily processed by the liver, yielding energy faster than ghee and butter.
-[Pure C8 MCT Oil](https://shop.ketosource.co/products/pure-c8-mct-oil) is a particular formulation of MCT which contains only caprylic acid which is [preferable](https://ketosource.co/caprylic-acid-c8/) over other types of MCT
+[Pure C8 MCT Oil](https://shop.ketosource.co/products/pure-c8-mct-oil) is a particular formulation of MCT which contains only caprylic acid which is [preferable](https://ketosource.co/caprylic-acid-c8/) over other types of MCT.

 **Whey Protein** can be supplemented for muscle maintenance and growth.
-[Now Foods](https://www.nowfoods.com/sports-nutrition/whey-protein-isolate-unflavored-powder) makes an *unflavored* protein isolate which scores highly on LabDoor
+[Now Foods](https://www.nowfoods.com/sports-nutrition/whey-protein-isolate-unflavored-powder) makes an *unflavored* protein isolate which scores highly on LabDoor.

 **Collagen Peptides** are a protein can be supplemented for joint maintenance and skin elasticity.
-[Further Foods](https://shop.furtherfood.com/products/collagen-peptides-protein-powder) makes *unflavored* collagen peptides
+[Further Foods](https://shop.furtherfood.com/products/collagen-peptides-protein-powder) makes *unflavored* collagen peptides.

 **Creatine** improves cognitive function and workout performance.
-[Bulk Supplements](https://www.bulksupplements.com/creatine-monohydrate.html) scores highly on Labdoor
+[Bulk Supplements](https://www.bulksupplements.com/creatine-monohydrate.html) scores highly on Labdoor.

 **L-theanine** reduces anxiety and somewhat smooths out the jitteryness of the caffeine.
-[Bulk Supplements](https://www.bulksupplements.com/l-theanine.html)
+[Bulk Supplements](https://www.bulksupplements.com/l-theanine.html).

 **Unsweetened Cocoa Powder** contains flavanol.
-Cocoa flavanol contains epicatechin + catechin which are anti-inflammatory and lower LDL cholesterol [[*](https://onlinelibrary.wiley.com/doi/full/10.1111/jch.12715)]
+Cocoa flavanol contains epicatechin + catechin which are anti-inflammatory and lower LDL cholesterol [[*](https://onlinelibrary.wiley.com/doi/full/10.1111/jch.12715)].

 Much of the cocoa / chocolate available for purchase at retail are alkalized using the Dutch Method.
 The Dutch Method drastically reduces the presence of flavanols [[*](https://www.ncbi.nlm.nih.gov/pubmed/18710243)].
 Do not buy Cocoa made using the _Dutch Method_.
 Unprocessed cocoa is the best source.
 [Pure Natural Miracles](https://www.purenaturalmiracles.com/products/pure-natural-miracles-cacao-powder-raw-and-organic) passes this test according to the manufacturer: "This raw cacao powder is stone ground and unprocessed and contains no added sugars, retaining its full bodied nutrition profile."
-I haven't found any consumer testing of cocoa powders which verify high flavanols and low heavy metal content
+I haven't found any consumer testing of cocoa powders which verify high flavanols and low heavy metal content.

 ### Recipe